-The maximum penalty for the offence of Intention to defraud by destroying or concealing accounting records is 5 years.
+The maximum penalty for the offence of intentionally defrauding by destroying or concealing accounting records is imprisonment for five years.

 What the police must prove

-1. Accused destroyed (or concealed) an accounting record; and
+1. The accused destroyed (or concealed) an accounting record; and

-2. The destruction or concealment was dishonest (as defined); and
+2. The destruction or concealment was dishonest; and

 3. The accused intended to obtain property belonging to another, or obtain a financial advantage, or cause a financial disadvantage.

 For the purpose of this offence, dishonesty means dishonest according to the standards of ordinary people and known by the defendant to be dishonest according to the standards of ordinary people.